-Among the indiginous peoples of sub-Saharan Africa, headdresses have long been worn as a sign of cultural identity and social status.
+Among the indigenous peoples of sub-Saharan Africa, headdresses have long been worn as a sign of cultural identity and social status.

 During royal court affairs, tribal chiefs and dignitaries in the Cameroonian Kingdoms wear a spectacular headdress known as the Tyn, or Juju hat.
 Woven onto a raffia base, its long feathers splay out into huge circles, making the Juju hat a piece of impactful wall art.